-- 40 hours over 8 weeks to complete the programme. - The SLP will run throughout the year. - A student can start this distance SLP at any given time.
+- 40 hours over 8 weeks to complete the programme. - The short learning programme will run throughout the year. - A student can start this distance SLP at any given time.

 The purpose of this SLP is to introduce students to different knowledge perspectives of ethics in the fourth industrial revolution within the field of accounting and commerce.
-This SLP will furthermore contribute to the South African Institute of Chartered Accountant's (SAICA) requirements for Continuous Professional Development (CPD) of its members.
+This SLP will furthermore contribute to the South African Institute of Chartered Accountant's (SAICA) requirements for the Continuous Professional Development (CPD) of its members.

-THE OTHER PROPERTY.

 DISTANCE MODULE

 MODULE NAME MODULE CODE

-4IR Ethics for Accountant's S34PAO7 The Ethiod for Adobaritant o 00117101
+4IR Ethics for Accountant's S34PAO7

-4IR ETHICS FOR ACCOUNTANT'S: (\$34PAO7)
+4IR ETHICS FOR ACCOUNTANT'S: (S34PAO7)